50 Rockefeller Plaza

 50 Rockefeller Plaza (formerly the Associated Press Building) is a 15-story building located at Rockefeller Plaza between 50th and 51st Streets in Midtown Manhattan, New York City.
-Completed in 1938, the building is part of Rockefeller Center, which was built in the Art Deco style.
+Completed in 1938, the building is part of Rockefeller Center and, like the rest of the complex, was built in the Art Deco style.

 History

 Rockefeller Center occupies three blocks in Midtown Manhattan bounded by Fifth and Sixth Avenues to the east and west, between 48th Street to the south and 51st Street to the north.
 By 1936, most of the complex had been completed.
 Rockefeller Center Inc. only needed to develop three empty plots in the middle of the complex's northern and southern blocks.

 Rockefeller Center's executives went into talks with the Associated Press for a building on the northern empty lot, which was occupied by the complex's truck delivery ramp.
-The lot had been reserved for the Metropolitan Opera house, but the managers could not wait to develop the lot anymore, so in 1937, the opera plans were formally scrapped.
 The lot had also been planned as a hotel site, but this was also deemed economically infeasible.
 In January 1938, Associated Press agreed to rent the fourth through seventh floors of the structure, with the building to be named for the company.

 Construction of the steelwork started in April 1938, and after 29 working days, it was topped out by June.
 The Associated Press moved into the structure in December.
 The building, located at 50 Rockefeller Plaza, was built to the outer limits of its lot without any setbacks or rooftop gardens; it rose only 15 floors because of the 1916 zoning law and the paucity of other tenants.
 The presence of Associated Press and Time Inc. expanded Rockefeller Center's scope from strictly a radio-communications complex to a hub of both radio and print media.
 In 1938, the Associated Press opened the Guild, a newsreel theater, along the curve of the truck ramp below the building.

 In the late 2010s and early 2020s, Studio Mellone renovated the lobby of 50 Rockefeller Plaza.
 The lobby received black-terrazzo floors with brass detail; several pieces of artwork; curved limestone walls; and bronzed-steel urns.